rolandjlevy/knex-seed-files-import/README.md

 ### View the project in VS Code Simple browser

-- Get the URL for the page - see PORTS in terminal
+- Get the URL for the page - see PORTS tab in terminal
 - From command palette: Simple Browser: Show
 - then paste in that URL